 Dr. Kumanga Andrahennadi (Ph.D.)

-As a Consultant/Senior Lecturer within the Pali and Buddhist Studies Department at the University of Sri Jayewardhanapura, Sri Lanka, Dr. Andrahennadi is currently developing the very first mindfulness-based Degree Programme for Sri Lanka entitled, BA (Hons) in Applied Mindfulness.
-Originally from the Buddhist country of Sri Lanka, she has been able to deeply experience the value systems of both the ‘deep path’ (Buddhist framework of mindfulness) as well as the ‘wide path’ (Western framework of mindfulness) through her life long experience as a Buddhist practitioner, and a Mindfulness Researcher/Educator in the West.
-Thus, Dr. Andrahennadi continues to work internationally to help promote the message of how developing inner peace can inspire peace within families, communities and nations.
+As a Consultant within the Pali and Buddhist Studies Department at the University of Sri Jayewardhanapura, Sri Lanka, Dr. Andrahennadi has developed the very first mindfulness-based Degree Programme for Sri Lanka.
+Originally from the Buddhist country of Sri Lanka, and living in the U.K for more than 20 years, she has been able to deeply experience the value systems of both the ‘deep path’ (Buddhist framework of mindfulness) as well as the ‘wide path’ (Western framework of mindfulness) through her life long experience as a Buddhist practitioner, and a Mindfulness Researcher/Educator in the West.